 CB2 receptors are located in the CNS and the immune system

-Cannabinoid receptors type 2 can also be found in some parts of the brain, but unlike the CB1 receptors, they are mainly located in microglia—neuronal support cells usually present in the central nervous system that functions as immune cells.
+Type 2 cannabinoid receptors can also be found in some parts of the brain, but unlike the CB1 receptors, they are mainly located in microglia—neuronal support cells found in the central nervous system, that function as immune cells.

 CB2 receptors are also found in the peripheral tissues of the immune system (spleen, tonsils, thymus gland), and throughout the gastrointestinal and peripheral nervous system.